Indigenous Sexual Futures

 I remember grandma, I remember.

-[DORIS] Wow.
-[MARJORIE: There you go.]
-Wow, that is so beautiful, wow!
-Thank you for sharing those two poems.
-Is there another one that you want to share?
-Yeah, one more would be good.
+Wow.
+That is so beautiful.
+Wow.
+Thank you for sharing those 2 poems.
+Is there another one you wanna share?
+Or... yeah, one more would be good.

 A world flew into my mouth